Esau: Birthright

-When Esau learns of his brother's thievery, he is livid and begs his father to undo the blessing.
+When Esau learns of his brother's deception, he is livid and begs his father to undo the blessing.
 Isaac responds to his eldest son's plea by saying that he only had one blessing to give and that he could not reverse the sacred blessing.
+Isaac promises Esau a life of service to his brother instead.
 Esau is furious and vows to kill Jacob.
 Once again Rebekah intervenes to save her younger son from being murdered by his elder twin brother, Esau.

-Therefore, at Rebekah's urging, Jacob flees to a distant land, Paddan-aram (towards Harran) to work for his uncle Laban.
+At Rebekah's urging, Jacob then flees to a distant land, Paddan-aram (towards Harran) to work for his uncle Laban.
 Jacob does not immediately receive his father's inheritance after the impersonation aimed at taking it from Esau.
 Having fled for his life, Jacob has left the wealth of Isaac's flocks, land and tents in Esau's hands.
 Jacob is forced to sleep out on the open ground and then work for wages as a servant in Laban's household.
 Jacob, who had deceived and cheated his brother, is in turn deceived and cheated by his uncle.
 Jacob asks to marry Laban's daughter Rachel, whom he has met at the well, and Laban agrees, if Jacob will give him seven years of service.
 Jacob does so, but after the wedding finds that beneath the veil is not Rachel but Leah, Laban's elder daughter.
 He agrees to work another seven years and Jacob and Rachel are finally wed.
 However, despite Laban, Jacob eventually becomes so rich as to incite the envy of Laban and Laban's sons.